cinderblock/DanceDongle/README.md

 # DanceDongle - A USB to FTDI to RS-485 + Next for the Disco Dance Floor

-A simple little PCB with two main components, an FTDI USB to ttl-232 converter and a ttl-232 to RS-485 converter, and the RJ-45 connector for the DiscoDanceFloor project.
+A simple little PCB with two main components, an FTDI USB to ttl-232 converter (FT232RL) and a ttl-232 to RS-485 converter (ISL81487 8-SOIC), and the RJ-45 connector wired for the DiscoDanceFloor project.

 ## Connected channels